Our Partners & Affiliated Programs

 (Above: Bach Dancing & Dynamite Society, 2013.
 Photograph by Dick Ainsworth.)

 Through arts entrepreneurship courses and our Arts Business Competition, the Arts Business Initiative empowers artists of all ages and disciplines to fuel and inspire the culture of our community, the state of Wisconsin, and beyond.
 Through the Arts Enterprise Student Association, the New Arts Venture Challenge, and the class “Art as Business as Art,” we provide support and training for student artists and teach the strategic skills today’s artists need to take leadership in the creative economy.

 Bach Dancing & Dynamite Society

-Bach Dancing & Dynamite Society is now in its twentieth season of bringing chamber music with a bang to enthusiastic audiences in Madison and south-central Wisconsin.
+Bach Dancing & Dynamite Society just ended its 26th season of bringing chamber music with a bang to enthusiastic audiences in Madison and south-central Wisconsin.
 Since 1992 flutist Stephanie Jutt and pianist Jeffrey Sykes have been inviting other world-class musicians to join them in a three-week summer festival that puts the element of “play” back into chamber music, showing that chamber music concerts, often serious to the point of stuffiness, can be both serious and fun at the same time.

 Our artistic goal is to break down traditional barriers between audience and performers without compromising artistic standards of the highest order.
 Our programming is eclectic, ranging from the greatest masterpieces of the chamber music repertoire to indigenous African music to the newest music hot off the press.
 And our performances are a visual as well as aural feast: each season we commission art installations to create an atmosphere more inviting–and exciting–than the traditional concert stage.